Frequently Asked Questions

 If you need to recharge a wheelchair battery, we have limited electric outlets available when the food trucks aren’t using them (generally overnight).

 We will have chemical porta-potties in various convenient locations around the grounds.
 We do have very limited showers, but discourage use of them, as hot water is in short supply.
 They will be reserved for menstruating women and emergencies.
 We encourage you to take a dip in the pond to cool off or to bring a solar shower bag (available online or at camping stores for as little as $20).

 Are there hotels, motels and bed-and-breakfasts in the area?

-The event is held rain or shine.
+There is no such thing as bad weather, just unprepared people.
+Firefly Gathering is held rain or shine.
 There is no provision for a rain date, and no refunds given on account of inclement weather.